Links of Interest

 Kansas Native Plant Society website: KNPS encourages awareness and appreciation of the native plants of Kansas in their habitats and in our landscapes by promoting education, stewardship, and scientific knowledge.

-SEINet website: The Southwest Environmental Information Network was created to serve as a gateway to distributed data resources of interest to the environmental research community in Arizona and beyond.
+SEINet website: The Southwest Environmental Information Network was created to serve as a gateway to distributed data resources of interest to the environmental research community in the Southwest and beyond.
 Through a common web interface, we offer tools to locate, access and work with a variety of data.
 SEINet is more than just a web site – it is a suite of data access technologies and a distributed network of departments, museums and agencies that provide environmental information.
 Initially created to integrate databases within the Arizona State University, SEINet is growing to extend this network to other partners within the Southwest.